 You need to make a link building strategy for your site and execute it to earn links.

-If you want to get started with link building, I would suggest starting with Guest posting which is one of the easiest link building tactics.
-Here is a step by step way to do it.
+If you want to get started with link building, I would suggest starting with Link exchanges and link swaps with other site owners.
+Here is a free facebook group to help you do it.
+When done in moderation, it can help you get great results.

 And if you want to receive backlink opportunities for free every week, then you can signup for our Backlink opportunities newsletter.